-How to Become Contractor
+How to become a Contractor

 Contractors are specialists in a particular field who furnish and offer goods and services through their company or brand.
 Contractors enjoy the freedom of independence as they do not work under any particular firm or company, hence what they provide tends to cater to their clients.

-In general sense, contractors are associated with construction and building, but to be clearer, contractors are categorized into three classifications:
+In a general sense, contractors are associated with construction and building, but to be clearer, contractors are categorized into three classifications:

 Type / Class “A” - General Engineering Contractors